-This is another Cooking Light recipe but I adapted it to fit what ingredients I had in my kitchen!
+This is another Cooking Light recipe that I adapted it to fit what ingredients I had in my kitchen!
 It turned out really fudgy and you could detect the flavor of the Irish Cream in the brownie.
 The nutrition information included is for the ingredients I used in the recipe and they still turned out fairly low in calories for a sinfully delicious chocolate treat!

-These should be cut into 16 brownies.
-If you’re not watching your waistline, feel free to cut them as big as you want, but 16 brownies, is the serving size for a portion controlled serving :).
+This recipe will make 16 brownies.
+If you're not watching your waistline, feel free to cut them as big as you want, but 16 brownies, is the serving size for a portion controlled serving :).

 - 1 cup all-purpose flour

 - ¼ teaspoon baking soda